WolfieWeb Raspberry Pi Lab

 Quick Test

-Hold your hand near the sensor for a few seconds.
-The temperature should rise slightly.
-If the reading never changes or always errors, check the DATA pin and the sensor model in the code.
+Hold your hand around the sensor for a few seconds.
+The temperature should climb slightly.
+If it never changes, check GPIO4 and the pull-up resistor.

-Upgrade: Save readings to a CSV file or show them on a small web dashboard.
+Upgrade: Save readings to CSV, graph them later, or show them on a small web dashboard.

-โœ” Micro-win: You just turned the Pi into a basic sensor monitor.
+✔ Micro-win: You just turned the Pi into a real data logger.

-Raspberry Pi camera timelapse setup with ribbon cable
+Raspberry Pi camera timelapse setup with camera module and ribbon cable

 Camera Timelapse

 Goal: Capture images at fixed intervals and save them in a folder.
-This teaches camera setup, file naming, and basic automation.
+This teaches camera setup, file naming, automation, and the basics of computer vision projects.

 Parts Needed